MicrosoftDocs/win32/desktop-src/SecCrypto/setreg.md

 **SetReg** \[*Options*\] \[*Choice \#* {**TRUE**\|**FALSE**}\]

-The Set Registry tool only ships with the .NET Framework SDK version 1.0 and .1.1, which you can download from the [here](https://dotnet.microsoft.com/download/dotnet/1.1).
+The Set Registry tool only ships with the .NET Framework SDK version 1.0 and .1.1, which you can download from [here](https://dotnet.microsoft.com/download/dotnet/1.1).

 ## Options